Wycliff Louis Palu

 Palu won three caps in yet another injury disrupted season.
 He was selected to his third Rugby World Cup but was sent home mid-tournament after he suffered a hamstring injury against Uruguay in Birmingham.

-Palu would play just one Test, off the bench in the 2nd Test, 8-23 loss to England at Melbourne, in his final season of international rugby.
+Palu played just one Test, off the bench in the 3rd Test, 40-44 loss to England at Sydney, in his final season of international rugby.